-The School of Medicine has established the following awards to recognize the faculty's achievements in the areas of clinical care, professionalism, research, mentorship, humanitarianism, and diversity and inclusion.
-Proposed by the SOM Wellness Committee and the Tulane Group on Women in Medicine and Science (GWIMS), and approved by the Dean and the Executive Faculty, these awards demonstrate the School’s sincere appreciation of the faculty and their contributions to advancing the School's mission.
+In 2019, the School of Medicine established the following awards to recognize the faculty's achievements in the areas of clinical care, professionalism, research, mentorship, humanitarianism, and diversity and inclusion.
+Proposed by the SOM Wellness Committee, and approved by the Dean and the Executive Faculty, these awards demonstrate the School’s sincere appreciation of the faculty and their contributions to advancing the School's mission.
 The awards and the recognition they bestow will serve to build a stronger academic environment, promote a positive culture within the School, and identify the behaviors and achievements we value as a community.
-Recipients will receive a plaque and an honorarium, and will be recognized at a new annual Faculty Awards Day in May 2021.
+Recipients will receive a plaque and an honorarium, and will be recognized at a Faculty Awards dinner.

 Presented to the faculty member (MD or PhD) who has made significant contributions to expand medical knowledge and literature through basic sciences, clinical, or translational research.
 These scientific discoveries, innovations, and contribution to the scientific and medical literature should be recognized through scholarly publications in prominent medical journals.
 Evidence of high quality research and research leadership will form the basis for selection of the recipient of this award